 Don't miss a rare opportunity to purchase one of Grapevine's Historic Treasures in the Historic Grapevine Township and adapt it to serve as your personal residence.

 The location of this original 1886 farmhouse is 420 East College Street at the corner of South Dooley Street in the College Street Historic District.
 The Farmhouse was placed on a new permanent engineered foundation.
 Two new masonry fireplaces with chimneys were constructed to replicate the house’s original appearance.

 The McPherson Farmhouse is in near original condition having been occupied by family members from 1886 to mid-2017.
 The exterior of the house was stabilized following Design Guidelines for the landmarked College Street Historic District.
-On the exterior, damaged wood siding was replaced and the Farmhouse exterior has been sanded, scraped and prime painted.
-Original wood windows were re-glazed and primed.
-The front and the rear enclosed porches were restored and prime painted.
-Metal underpinning was installed on the house perimeter and prime painted.
 Inside, the Farmhouse retains its original white painted boarded walls and ceilings and its original doors.
 Original longleaf pine floors are intact throughout the interior of the house.

 Homebuyer interior alterations and modifications are allowed and are not subject to the requirements of the College Street Historic District Design Guidelines.